Sensing-Dev/doc/docs/tutorials/python/frame_count.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Use Multiple Cameras
+# Retrieve Frame Count

-In this tutorial, we learn how to access 2 cameras and obtain their images via ion-kit based on the [previous tutorial](display-image)
+In this tutorial, we learn how to get frame count from camera with ion-kit.

 ## Prerequisite